yehoshuasandler/brightScreen/README.md

 Your tests are created as a child process.
 To interface vack with brightScreen, your tests should return a JSON object through the Standard Out of what every platform you are testing with.

-Example of Standard Iut from Tests
+Example of Standard Out from Tests

     {
-      didPass: false,
+      "didPass": false,
-      message: 'Value was not FizzBuzz'
+      "message": "Value was not FizzBuzz"
     }